VTECS Program: Skills Transition

 - Annual program open to all Canadian veterans through an adjudicated competition

-- 2016 Pilot program fully sponsored by Wounded Warriors Canada to support approx. 15 veterans
+- Annual program fully sponsored by Wounded Warriors Canada to support approx. 15 veterans

 - Full scholarships for participants to cover tuition, travel, room and board during the program